tfonteyn/NeverTooManyBooks/README.md

 FIXES

--fix #21 regression bug in UI in export
+- fix #21 regression bug in UI in export

 ### 4.6.5